TheDigitalCatOnline/blog_source/pelican/content/clean-architectures-in-python-a-step-by-step-example.markdown

 We already isolated the response object.
 We can move the `test_valid_request_object_cannot_be_used` from `tests/use_cases/test_storageroom_list_request_objects.py` to `tests/shared/test_response_object.py` since it tests a generic behaviour and not something related to the `StorageRoom` model and use cases.

-Then we can move the `InvalidRequestObject` and `ValidRequestObject` classes from `rentomatic/use_cases/request_objects.py` to `rentomatic/shared/request_object.py`, makeing the necessary changes to the `StorageRoomListRequestObject` class that now inherits from an external class.
+Then we can move the `InvalidRequestObject` and `ValidRequestObject` classes from `rentomatic/use_cases/request_objects.py` to `rentomatic/shared/request_object.py`, making the necessary changes to the `StorageRoomListRequestObject` class that now inherits from an external class.

 The use case is the class that undergoes the major changes.
 The `UseCase` class is tested by the following code in the `tests/shared/test_use_case.py` file